OpenSettings/open-settings-docs/docs/v1/index.md

    - [Setting Up The Consumer](docs/quick-start-consumer.md)

 🔹 **Deep Dive into OpenSettings**
+   - [Configuration Guide](docs/configuration-guide.md) - Learn how to configure OpenSettings.
    - [Consumer Guide](docs/consumer-guide.md) - Learn how to integrate your services to OpenSettings.
-   - [Provider Guide](docs/provider-guide.md) - Learn how to configure your OpenSettings.
+   - [Provider Guide](docs/provider-guide.md) - Learn how to configure your Provider.

-🔹 **Security Considerations**
-   - Implement authentication & authorization to control access to OpenSettings.
+   - [Security Guide](docs/security-guide.md) to restrict unauthorized access to settings.

 ---